sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 ### Monitoring the agent collection status

 The **Hardware Sentry Agent Status** panel at the bottom of the **Main** dashboard, lists all the agents configured to collect data, by sites.
 This panel enables you to view the agents' hostnames, and verify that the agent and connector versions are up-to-date.
 The **Last Seen** column indicates the last time an agent was seen during the past 6 hours.
-An agent going undetected for more that 2 minutes may indicate a potential problem with the host, the connection or the agent configuration.
+An agent going undetected for more than 2 minutes may indicate a potential problem with the host, the connection or the agent configuration.

 ![Verifying Hardware Sentry Agent Status](../images/dashboard_main-agent-status-collect.png)